mabatko/Gaming-in-AWS/README.md

 ## Motivation

 I don't have a lot of free time, but sometimes when I do, I want to play games.
-Problem is however that I don't have PC powerful enough to play modern-ish games.
-My current PC is OK for everything else though, so I don't want to spend ~1000 euro for a new decent PC.
+Problem is however that I don't have PC with GPU powerful enough to play modern-ish games.
+My current PC is OK for everything else though, so I don't want to spend ~800 euro for a new PC comparable to what I can get in cloud.

 It is possible to play games on a VM which costs less than 20 cents per hour.
-Therefore, I would have to play more than 5000 hours to make buying a new PC more economical decision.
+Therefore, I would have to play more than 4000 hours to make buying a new PC more economical decision.

 ## Limitations

 If this sounds too good to be true, you are right.
 There are some limitations to consider.
-- Since your game is running (potentially) hundreds of kilometers away, there is some latency which can make playing less enjoyable or even downright frustrating.
+- Since your game is running hundreds (or maybe even thousands) of kilometers away, there is some latency which can make playing less enjoyable or even downright frustrating.
 FPS games where every millisecond counts, or online games are probably not good candidates for this sort of shenanigans.
 - Cloud providers don't offer very wide range of GPUs and most of them are suitable for computing, not for 3D workloads.
 Even the most performant GPU I found in a cloud is only half as powerful as top-notch GeForce RTX 4090.
 Don't expect 4K max quality raytracing orgies any time soon.

 ## Setup